SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

 8. Now, search for **A_BusinessPartnerAddress** and choose **Enable Data Entity**.

 9. Choose **Save** at top of the app builder.
 This adds the data source to your project.
 Choose **UI Canvas** to go back to the UI designer view.
+10. Now you have added a data source for your SAP Build Apps application.